HBDean/FTDPaper2019/README.md

   .binpos -> The full trajectory for each simulation in AMBER binary coordinate format.
            Other formats (including human readable or containing unit cell information) are available upon request.

+All simulations were carried out using the AMBER14 suite and AMBER ff14sb force fields.
+Additional information, including hardware specifications, is contained within the manuscript text.
+DOI: Pending